Danish-Osahan/CurrencyX/README.md

 ---

 <p align="center">
-# Currency Converter App
+CurrencyX

-The Currency Converter App is a mobile application designed to provide a seamless and efficient way to convert currencies.
+The CurrencyX is a mobile application designed to provide a seamless and efficient way to convert currencies.
 The app allows users to easily select the currency they want to convert from and to, enter the desired amount, and obtain the converted result.
 With real-time exchange rates and intuitive charts, users can stay updated with the latest currency fluctuations.

 ## Features